top of page

 We then publish this to our web hosts, and you pay a small monthly fee in exchange for this proven collection of internet bad actor's.

-How well does it work?
+How well does this block list perform?

 Well we think it does very well vs other existing list sources.